-At the same time, it’s important that you don’t give up.
 Continuing to make goals and support yourself is important.
-Your goals or intentions don’t have to life-changing, they can just be life-supporting.
-Small changes can add up and given the challenges we are facing, they are a good way to help you stay on track with your health without being overwhelming and setting you up for failure.
+Your goals or intentions don’t have to be life-changing, they can just be life-supporting.
+Small changes can add up and, they are a good way to help you stay on track with your health without being overwhelming and setting you up for failure.
 A few more walks, a few more vegetables, a few more glasses of water, and you’ll be on your way to feeling better overall.

 A tool I often refer to when working with my patients is the SMART acronym.
 SMART goals are Specific, Measurable, Attainable, Realistic and Time-Based.